hmhallan/truffle-voting-dapp/README.md

-# Voting example DApp on Truffle Framework.
+# Voting example DApp on Truffle Framework, adapted to AngularJS Framework.

 This is a DApp example on Ethereum local network using Truffle Framework.